 Our Armed Forces Lead can help any parish council or business who want to sign up.
 Please email email@example.com for further information.

 Help and support

-The Norfolk Armed Forces Covenant has more information on the different types of support available to our armed forces community.
+The Norfolk Armed Forces Covenant has more information on the different types of support available to our armed forces community, including funding for the Armed Forces Community.
 The Armed Forces Covenant website offers information on support available.

 The Armed Forces Covenant Fund Trust funds projects that support the Armed Forces community.

 The Ministry of Defence’s Employer Recognition Scheme (ERS) encourages employers to support defence and inspire other organisations to do this.